BharatShukla30/tldrbot_reddit/README.md

 # tldrbot_reddit
 A bot for creating a tldr; for news article shared on reddit

+The bot is capable of minimizing the article by one tenth of its content

 For processing of paragraphs: https://stackabuse.com/text-summarization-with-nltk-in-python/ For learning about the reddit API: https://praw.readthedocs.io/en/latest/tutorials/refresh_token.html